kingu-gidora/Mastodon/keyword-count/readme.txt

 4) run count-words.scm (this will write the data to stdout)

-It dont do much at this point but I will improve this.
+It don't do much at this point but I will improve this.
 Suggestions are welcome.